-Bartosz Drabikowski - Vice-President of the Bank's Management Board in charge of Finance and Accounting Member of the Management Board from 20 May 2008.
+Bartosz Drabikowski - Vice-President of the Bank's Management Board in charge of Finance and Accountina

+Member of the Management Board from 20 May 2008.
 On 8 January 2014 reappointed for the current term of the Management Board.

 A graduate of the Technical University of Łódź, the Polish National School of Public Administration, Warsaw School of Economics, the Polish Institute of International Affairs and the Executive MBA Programme at the University of Illinois at Urbana - Champaign.
 He attended numerous academic trainings: at Deutsche Bundesbank, Deutsche Börse AG, Deutsche Ausgleichsbank and Rheinische Hypothekenbank.
 He received scholarship from the German Marshall Fund of the United States and participated in many trainings organised i.a. by the European Commission and the International Monetary Fund.

-He started his professional career at the Ministry of Finance, where he was responsible i.a. for regulation of and supervision over financial market institutions, the banking sector and the capital market in the particular.
+He started his professional career at the Ministry of Finance, where he was responsible amongst others for regulation of and supervision over financial market institutions, the banking sector and the capital market in the particular.
 He also prepared development strategies for the financial services sector both for Poland and the European Union common market.
 At the Ministry of Finance he was subsequently employed as Advisor to the Minister, Deputy Director and Financial Institutions Department Director.
 In the years 2006-2008 he served as Member of the Management Board of the National Clearing Chamber Ltd., where he was responsible for finance, new electronic payment products, security and risk management as well as analysis and administration.
-For several years he served as member of the Commission for Banking Supervision, member of the Polish Securities and Exchange Commission and deputy member of the Payment System Board at the National Bank of Poland.
-He also served as member of many institutions of the European Union, including the Financial Services Committee